-On-Point Triangles for 5 inch Squares
+On-Point Triangles for 5 inch Squares PDF

-Perfect On-Point Triangles for 5 inch Squares to print on fabric.
+Perfect On-Point Triangles for 5-inch Squares to print on fabric.
 Eliminate the math and measuring—and skip the triangle templates.

 You’ve wanted this for a long time.

-On-Point Triangles for 5 inch Squares make your life easier.
+On-Point Triangles for 5-inch Squares make your life easier.

 Setting square quilt blocks on point requires triangles to finish with a straight edge.
 Before Inklingo, the math was tricky.
 Now, just print, cut, and sew by hand or by machine.

-PDF DOWNLOAD – SHAPES 19 MB
+PDF DOWNLOAD – SHAPE COLLECTION 19 MB

 System Requirements – Windows or Mac with Adobe Reader (not a phone or tablet) and any ordinary color Inkjet printer or all-in-one.

-On-Point Triangles for 5 inch Squares make it easy to sew squares into diagonal rows.
+On-Point Triangles for 5-inch Squares make it easy to sew squares into diagonal rows.

 On-point settings (squares turned 45°) are usually sewn in diagonal rows.